VolSplat: Rethinking Feed-Forward 3D Gaussian Splatting with Voxel-Aligned Prediction: Introduction

-In this work we shift the alignment paradigm from pixels to voxels, illustrated in ~\cref{fig:teasor}.
-Instead of sampling features at projected pixel coordinates, we align and aggregate image features directly into a 3D voxel grid that shares a canonical volumetric coordinate frame with the predicted geometry.
-This voxel aligned formulation changes where and how information is associated.
-Features are deposited into and retrieved from consistent 3D locations, enabling the model to reason volumetrically and to exploit inductive biases of 3D U-Net~\cite{cciccek20163d} and sparse volumetric operators.
-Voxel alignment removes the need for per query 2D prediction patterns and results in more stable multi-view fusion, cleaner occlusion handling, and better support for joint geometry and appearance inference.
+In this work, we shift the alignment paradigm from pixels to voxels, as illustrated in \cref{fig:teasor}.
+Instead of sampling features at projected pixel coordinates, we align and aggregate image features directly into a 3D voxel grid.
+Multi-view image features are aggregated directly into this 3D voxel space, effectively decoupling feature fusion from the camera view frustums.
+Within this unified voxel space, we employ a 3D U-Net~\cite{cciccek20163d} to reason about scene geometry and appearance volumetrically.
+Finally, rather than predicting Gaussians per pixel, we predict primitives directly from the refined voxel features, allowing the distribution of 3D Gaussians to be determined by the volumetric structure itself.

 There are practical and conceptual advantages to voxel alignment.
-Volumetric aggregation reduces floaters and view dependent inconsistency because information from multiple views is fused into a shared 3D container before Gaussian prediction.
-Operating in a 3D grid enables the use of well studied 3D decoder and regularization strategies, which naturally encode locality and geometrical context.
-Voxel alignment simplifies the integration of auxiliary 3D signals such as depth maps~\cite{xu2025depthsplat} and point clouds~\cite{shi2025pmloss}.
-These signals can be injected into or extracted from the same voxel frame without ad hoc reprojection heuristics.
-Finally, voxel centric representations are amenable to modern acceleration strategies such as sparse data structures, making the approach practical at the resolutions required for high quality reconstruction.
+Specifically, volumetric aggregation reduces floaters and view dependent inconsistency because information from multiple views is fused into a shared 3D container before Gaussian prediction.
+Simultaneously, operating in a 3D grid enables the use of well studied 3D decoder and regularization strategies, which naturally encode locality and geometrical context.
+Instead of the integration of auxiliary 3D signals such as depth maps~\cite{xu2025depthsplat} and point clouds~\cite{shi2025pmloss}, our approach naturally resolves spatial ambiguities within the unified voxel space, thereby eliminating the need for such ad hoc priors or auxiliary supervision signals.
+Furthermore, voxel representations are amenable to modern acceleration strategies such as sparse data structures, making the approach practical at the resolutions required for high quality reconstruction.